Informationsansvarig: Jan-Åke Larsson, jan-ake.larsson@liu.se

 Industrial relevance

 There are a number of other companies that are doing research and product development on QC including Hitachi, NEC, and Siemens, and a number of these have prototypes ready.
 As mentioned, the advances in technology has resulted in a few commercial products, from idQuantique and MagiQ Technologies (a third from SmartQuantum is not in production anymore).
-The present project has the best contacts with idQuantique; currently we are reviewing the authentication system that they use.
+The present project has the best contacts with idQuantique; we have reviewed the authentication system that they use and provided advice on how to choose parameters for strict security.
 Contact persons at idQuantique are Gregoire Ribordy (CEO) and Matthieu Legré.

 Within Sweden there is not so much industrial activity.
 There is a substantial academic interest in Sweden centered around optical equipment, most notably at KTH, and SU.
 The Linneaus center for advanced optics and photonics at KTH are very interested in the output of my group since they are actively investigating the quantum-optical side of QC.
 I have particularly good contacts with Mohamed Bourennane's group in quantum optics at Fysikum, Stockholm.